 In front of this sacred space, there are the remains of a tower that was built on a rock.
 This tower is also an indication that it could have been more of an ideal control point to see the arrival of parcels or sightings of enemies.
 Some chronicles point out that this was the place to start the ritual and ceremonies known as Huarachicuy.
 Where all the young men were initiated as men.
 This ceremony consisted of a series of tests to demonstrate physical abilities, skills with weapons, hunting, and mental strength.
 Once this series of challenges was achieved, they put on the wara or loincloth and in some cases the golden earrings, as a sign that they were ready for war.

 Advice from people who have been there

-“These ruins are in the sacred valley; Are not so spectacular if you visit without a good guide, but when you explain the meaning of everything you see, things change, in the end it was one of the places I liked the most“
+“These ruins are in the sacred valley; They are not so spectacular if they are visited without a good guide, but when they explain the meaning of everything you see, things change, in the end it was one of the places that I liked the most“